 - Hunt available to Alaska residents

-- Report in person to Soldotna, Homer, Palmer, or Anchorage within 5 days of kill.
+- Report in person with horns and hunt report to Anchorage, Homer, Palmer, or Soldotna within 5 days of kill.

 - Specimens Required: Horns for measuring and tissue sample